 4 eggs

-1 tablespoon vanilla extract (or 1 packet of vanilla sugar, 7 grams))
+1 teaspoon vanilla extract (or 1 packet of vanilla sugar, 7 grams))

 Chestnut mixture: